gbdev/pandocs/content/Video_Display.md

 During each scanline's OAM scan, the LCD controller compares LY to each sprite's Y position to find the 10 sprites on that line that appear first in OAM (\$FE00-\$FE03 being the first).
-It discards the rest, allowing only 10 sprites to be displayed on any one line.
-When this limit is exceeded, sprites appearing later in OAM won't be displayed.
+It discards the rest, displaying only those 10 sprites on that line.
 To keep unused sprites from affecting onscreen sprites, set their Y coordinate to Y = 0 or Y \>= 160 (144 + 16) (Note : Y \<= 8 also works
 if sprite size is set to 8x8).
 Just setting the X coordinate to X = 0 or